 What Do Detox Facilities Offer?

 Detox facilities can vary in the types of treatment that they offer.
-Some might only provide detox services to help you with early withdrawal, while you can continues services with another inpatient or outpatient treatment facility.
+Some might only provide detox services to help you with early withdrawal, while you can continue services with another inpatient or outpatient treatment facility.
 However, many detox facilities offer comprehensive treatment to help you through every step of your recovery after detox.

 Detox facilities might offer things like: